cyberphone/shreq/README.md

 This repository contains Java code for SHREQ demo and validation.

+### Online Testing
+There is currently a hosted version of this code at https://mobilepki.org/shreq.

 ### Testing with "Curl"
 This line POSTs a signed JSON request:
 ```code